Finding Dory: Outside North America

 In China, where Pixar films have been struggling to find broad audiences and accrue lucrative revenues, the film was projected to make around $30 million in its opening weekend.
-The film ended up grossing $17.7 million—the highest Pixar opening in the country's history—debuting in second place behind Warcraft.
+The film ended up grossing $17.7 million—the biggest Pixar opening in the country's history—debuting in second place behind Warcraft.
 It surpassed Monsters University in just seven days to become the biggest Pixar film there with $38.1 million.
 It opened in Germany—its last market—on September 29, where the film delivered a robust opening of $8.4 million, the biggest for any film of 2016 in the country.
 The film continued to benefit from German Unity Day on October 3.
 It went on to top the box office there for three straight weekends, tying with Inferno in its third weekend.

 It is now the highest-grossing Disney animated or Pixar film in Australia (where it is also the second-highest-grossing animated film of all time behind Shrek 2), Bolivia, Brazil, Central America, Colombia, India, Indonesia, New Zealand, Peru, the Philippines, and Trinidad.
 It also became the second-highest-grossing Pixar release of all time in South Korea behind Inside Out.
 Elsewhere, the film's top international markets were Japan ($66 million), followed by the UK ($56.3 million), China ($38.1 million), Australia ($36.3 million), and Brazil ($34.5 million).